Phrenology

 I have outlines, a shape, a silhouette, bones.

-And I am left to fill in the forms and details myself
+And I am left to fill in the forms and details

-with my own thoughts and feelings.
+with my own solitary thoughts and refracting reflections in the water

-A color and shade not yours.
+Colors and shades not yours.

-But I suppose we both assumed close enough to make an image.
+But I suppose we both assumed